Recent Graduate's Success

 Graduates’ Twitter-inspired videogame taking gaming world by storm - Following its launch Hashtag Dungeon has been Greenlit for development on Steam, one of the largest digital distribution networks.
 Developed by Sean Oxspring and Kieran Hicks, as a project for their Games Computing undergraduate degree at Lincoln, the game has been compared to Nintendo’s original Zelda.

-The MComp is a four-year programme which enhances and extends the equivalent BSc (Hons) programme.
+The MComp is a four-year degree programme which enhances and extends the equivalent BSc (Hons) programme.
 It includes an industry-related project, some optional study modules and a substantial Masters level project.
 Taking a fourth year of study allows you to study at Masters Level and both deepen and broaden your knowledge and understanding.
 This can provide you with a stronger CV and give you a distinct edge in the job market.

-This course is accredited by the following:
+This course is accredited by the following The British Computer Society.

 How You Study

-Full-time or part-time study available
+Full-time or part-time study available.